 How do you become a Certified Recovery Support Worker (CRSW) or Certified Recovery Coach in NH?

-1st, in the state of NH the term Certified Recovery Coach does not exist.
+First and foremost, in the state of NH the term Certified Recovery Coach does not exist.
 If you went through a Recovery Coach Academy you are a Trained Recovery Coach.
-Should you wish to pursue a state certification/credential you will need to follow the criteria set for for Certified Recovery Support Worker (CRSW) licensing below.
+Should you wish to pursue a state certification/credential you will need to follow the criteria set for Certified Recovery Support Worker (CRSW) licensing below.

 Here are the documents you will need to navigate your way through the credentialing.